Green ecommerce, or eco-friendly ecommerce, refers to the practice of selling products online using methods that limit the impact on the environment.

 Every business owner will have to decide what works best for them based on their unique needs.

-Analyzing the strategies that others use as well as going for “quick wins” like the options below could help.
+Analyzing the strategies that others use and going for “quick wins” like the options below could help.

 Most packaging material (e.g., boxes, bubble-wrap, packing peanuts) is non-biodegradable.
-Instead of breaking down completely overtime, these items break into tiny pieces that stay in the environment for hundreds of years.
+Instead of breaking down completely overtime, are thrown away and stay in the environment for hundreds of years.

 For instance, it is estimated that Styrofoam takes up to 500 years to decompose.

-Using packaging, such as boxes, made from recycled material can also help the environment because new resources weren’t used to make the items.
+Using packaging, such as boxes, made from recycled material can also help the environment because new resources aren't used to make the items.

 For example, boxes made from recycled materials are also available on Amazon.